 - When is a material transfer agreement necessary?

-- Key clauses to consider in a material transfer agreement
+- Key clauses to consider in a material transfer agreements

 - Entering into a material transfer agreement